danieldeutsch/repro/models/deutsch2021/Readme.md

 ## Status
 - [x] Regression unit tests pass
 - [x] Correctness unit tests pass
 The tests were taken from the `qaeval` repository.
+See [here](https://github.com/danieldeutsch/repro/actions/runs/1063451340).
 - [ ] Model runs on full test dataset
 Not tested
 - [ ] Predictions approximately replicate results reported in the paper